MartinvonBerg/simple-lightbox-fslight/readme.txt

 = Why does it not work with flickr images?
 You might add "wp-block-embed-flickr" but the lightbox does not open?
 That is, because flicks image blocks contain a link to the image on the flickr website.
 The Gutenberg block does not have an option to change this.
 The plugin functionality does NOT change existing links, because this is usually intentionally.

+= Why does it not work with featured images?
+Featured images are not stored in the database as content.
+The plugin does usuallay not filter the content of post, page etc. So, add the option "rewriteScope": "body" to the settings.json file.
+See example settings file in ./settings/plugin-settings-body.json.

 == Screenshots ==
 1. Example lightbox.